yoasif/yoasif.github.io/firefox/wiki/useful-customizations.markdown

 ---
 layout: page
+title: Useful Customizations for Firefox
 permalink: /firefox/wiki/useful-customizations/index.html
 category_name: firefox-docs
 exclude: true

 ---

-# Useful Customizations for Firefox
+{% include breadcrumbs.html %}

 There are a lot of ways to customize Firefox -- we try to collect some of the best ones here.